-Fall Fair: More than 1,000 students, parents, faculty, and alumni attend this annual campus event each fall featuring food, fun, and games.
+Fall Fair: More than 1,000 students, parents, faculty/staff, and alumni attend this annual campus event each fall featuring food, fun, and games.
 One of the school’s oldest traditions, the fair was first held in the spring of 1954 to raise funds for a new school building.
 Although the fair is no longer a fundraiser, it is a much-loved community building event run by hundreds of dedicated parent volunteers.

 Field Day: Since the 1960s, Langley has organized an annual Field Day to encourage teamwork, physical fitness, and school spirit.
 Students in grades 1-8 join together in teams and rotate through a range of innovative athletic activities on the Friday before Memorial Day.
 One of the most anticipated days of the year, Field Day is staffed by a large team of parent volunteers who run the events and cheer on the students.

 Geography Bee: Students in grades 4-8 eagerly compete in our National Geographic Bee each January.
 Sponsored by the National Geographic Society, contestants tackle a series of oral and written geography questions, with the winner proudly advancing to the state level.
 Langley’s very first champion, Nathan Curtis, won the national division contest in 1990.